 There are likely other failures.
 The sad fact about bed sores is that these are injuries which do not occur in a flash moment of time such as with a nursing home fall or a choking accident.
 Rather these were failures that spread across multiple days, multiple shifts, multiple staff members.

-These issue – the dehydration and all of its complications, as well as the bed sores – are the simple result of routine care not being provided to this resident.
+These systemic failures are often a sign of an understaffed nursing home.
+Sadly, that is a basic part of the nursing home business model.
 One of our core beliefs is that nursing homes are built to fail due to the business model they follow and that unnecessary accidental injuries and wrongful deaths of nursing home residents are the inevitable result.
-Order our FREE report, Built to Fail, to learn more about why.
 Our experienced Chicago nursing home lawyers are ready to help you understand what happened, why, and what your rights are.
 Contact us to get the help you need.